TimingKeepers/wrc_logger/README.md

 Allows to turn on or off the GPIO pins

 ## Installation
-In order to use this tool first modify your /etc/sudores file and add under root {USERNAME} ALL=(ALL) NOPASSWD: /usr/local/bin gpio
+In order to use this tool first modify your /etc/sudores file and add under root:

+{USERNAME} ALL=(ALL) NOPASSWD: /usr/local/bin gpio

 ## Usage